BroadbandForum/device-data-model/docs/index.typ

 ]

-This section discusses the Theory of Operation for 5G Wireline Wireless Convergence using CWMP or USP and the supporting Device.WWC, Device.PDU and Device.FWE objects.
+This section discusses the Theory of Operation for 5G Wireline Wireless Convergence using CWMP or USP and the supporting Device.WWC, Device.SessionManagement.PDU and Device.FWE objects.

 #bbf-appendix2[
 == XXI.1 Overview <sec:overview-5>]